Kickflip/kickflip-docs/tutorials/live_video.md

-# Adding Live Video Broadcasting To Your Apps
+# How to Add Live Video Broadcasting To Your iOS and Android Apps

 ![Kickflip live broadcast screenshot](http://i.imgur.com/ELljE1a.jpg)